atbcb/usab-uswds/_pages/about/eeo-deia/aap.md

   </tbody>
 </table>

-## Section IV: Plan to Recruit and Hire Individuals with Disabilities
+### Section IV: Plan to Recruit and Hire Individuals with Disabilities

 Pursuant to 29 C.F.R. §1614.203(d)(1)(i) and (ii), agencies must establish a plan to increase the recruitment and hiring of individuals with disabilities.
 The questions below are designed to identify outcomes of the agency’s recruitment program plan for PWD and PWTD.

-### A. Plan to Identify Job Applications with Disabilities
+#### A. Plan to Identify Job Applications with Disabilities

-1. Describe the programs and resources the agency uses to identify job applicants with disabilities, including individuals with targeted disabilities.
+##### 1. Describe the programs and resources the agency uses to identify job applicants with disabilities, including individuals with targeted disabilities.

-**The Access Board, in conjunction with the HR service provider maintain a list of Schedule A qualified applicants.
-In addition the Access Board uses the talent portal of USA Staffing to identify applicants.**
+_The Access Board, in conjunction with the HR service provider maintain a list of Schedule A qualified applicants.
+In addition the Access Board uses the talent portal of USA Staffing to identify applicants._

-2. Pursuant to 29 C.F.R. §1614.203(a)(3), describe the agency’s use of hiring authorities that take disability into account (e.g., Schedule A) to recruit PWD and PWTD for positions in the permanent workforce.
+##### 2. Pursuant to 29 C.F.R. §1614.203(a)(3), describe the agency’s use of hiring authorities that take disability into account (e.g., Schedule A) to recruit PWD and PWTD for positions in the permanent workforce.

-**The Access Board utilized Schedule A hiring authority to recruit recruit PWD and PWTD for positions in the permanent workforce.**
+_The Access Board utilized Schedule A hiring authority to recruit recruit PWD and PWTD for positions in the permanent workforce._

-4. When individuals apply for a position under a hiring authority that takes disability into account (e.g., Schedule A), explain how the agency (1) determines if the individual is eligible for appointment under such authority; and, (2) forwards the individual's application to the relevant hiring officials with an explanation of how and when the individual may be appointed.
+##### 3. When individuals apply for a position under a hiring authority that takes disability into account (e.g., Schedule A), explain how the agency (1) determines if the individual is eligible for appointment under such authority; and, (2) forwards the individual's application to the relevant hiring officials with an explanation of how and when the individual may be appointed.

-    The Director of Administration requests medical certification from the applicant, along with a resume and along with a brief explanation of what is required under the Schedule A hiring process and timeline.
+_The Director of Administration requests medical certification from the applicant, along with a resume and along with a brief explanation of what is required under the Schedule A hiring process and timeline._

-5. Has the agency provided training to all hiring managers on the use of hiring authorities that take disability into account (e.g., Schedule A)?
-If “yes”, describe the type(s) of training and frequency.
-If “no”, describe the agency’s plan to provide this training.
+##### 4. Has the agency provided training to all hiring managers on the use of hiring authorities that take disability into account (e.g., Schedule A)?&nbsp; If “yes”, describe the type(s) of training and frequency.&nbsp; If “no”, describe the agency’s plan to provide this training.

-    Answer Yes
+> Answer: Yes

-> This is training conducted annually during the monthly leadership meeting.
+_This is training conducted annually during the monthly leadership meeting._

-### B. Plan to Establish Contacts with Disability Employment Organizations
+#### B. Plan to Establish Contacts with Disability Employment Organizations

 Describe the agency’s efforts to establish and maintain contacts with organizations that assist PWD, including PWTD, in securing and maintaining employment.

-**The agency plans to identify and establish contacts with organizations that assist PWD, including PWTD, in securing and maintaining employment.**
+_The agency plans to identify and establish contacts with organizations that assist PWD, including PWTD, in securing and maintaining employment._

-### C. Progression Towards Goals (Recruitment and Hiring)
+#### C. Progression Towards Goals (Recruitment and Hiring)

-    1. Using the goals of 12% for PWD and 2% for PWTD as the benchmarks, do triggers exist for PWD and/or PWTD among the new hires in the permanent workforce?
+##### 1. Using the goals of 12% for PWD and 2% for PWTD as the benchmarks, do triggers exist for PWD and/or PWTD among the new hires in the permanent workforce?
 If “yes”, please describe the triggers below.

-        1. New Hires for Permanent Workforce (PWD) Answer No
+    a.
+New Hires for Permanent Workforce (PWD) Answer No
+    > Answer:  No

-        2. New Hires for Permanent Workforce (PWTD) Answer No
+    b.
+New Hires for Permanent Workforce (PWTD) Answer No

-            N/A
+    > Answer:  No

+_N/A_

 New Hires
 Total (#)
 Reportable Disability
 Targeted Disability
 Permanent Workforce
 (%)
 Temporary Workforce
 (%)
 Permanent Workforce
 (%)
 Temporary Workforce
 (%)
 % of Total Applicants
 % of Qualified Applicants
 % of New Hires

-1. Using the qualified applicant pool as the benchmark, do triggers exist for PWD and/or PWTD among the new hires for any of the mission- critical occupations (MCO)?
-If “yes”, please describe the triggers below.
-Select “n/a” if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.
+##### 2. Using the qualified applicant pool as the benchmark, do triggers exist for PWD and/or PWTD among the new hires for any of the mission- critical occupations (MCO)?&nbsp; If “yes”, please describe the triggers below.&nbsp; Select “n/a” if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.

     1. New Hires for MCO (PWD) Answer N/A

     2. New Hires for MCO (PWTD) Answer N/A

-        N/A
+_N/A_

 New Hires to Mission-Critical Occupations
 Total
 Reportable Disability
 Targetable Disability
 New Hires
 New Hires
 (#)
 (%)
 (%)
 Numerical Goal
 \--
 12%
 2%

-1. Using the relevant applicant pool as the benchmark, do triggers exist for PWD and/or PWTD among the qualified internal applicants for any of the mission-critical occupations (MCO)?
-If “yes”, please describe the triggers below.
-Select “n/a” if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.
+##### 3. Using the relevant applicant pool as the benchmark, do triggers exist for PWD and/or PWTD among the qualified internal applicants for any of the mission-critical occupations (MCO)?&nbsp; If “yes”, please describe the triggers below.&nbsp; Select “n/a” if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.

     1. Qualified Applicants for MCO (PWD) Answer No

     2. Qualified Applicants for MCO (PWTD) Answer No

-        N/A
+_N/A_

-1. Using the qualified applicant pool as the benchmark, do triggers exist for PWD and/or PWTD among employees promoted to any of the mission- critical occupations (MCO)?
+##### 4. Using the qualified applicant pool as the benchmark, do triggers exist for PWD and/or PWTD among employees promoted to any of the mission- critical occupations (MCO)?
 If “yes”, please describe the triggers below.
 Select “n/a” if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.

     1. Promotions for MCO (PWD) Answer No

     2. Promotions for MCO (PWTD) Answer No

-N/A
+_N/A_

-## Section V: Plan to Ensure Advancement Opportunities for Employees with Disabilities
+### Section V: Plan to Ensure Advancement Opportunities for Employees with Disabilities

 Pursuant to 29 C.F.R. §1614.203(d)(1)(iii), agencies are required to provide sufficient advancement opportunities for employees with disabilities.
 Such activities might include specialized training and mentoring programs, career development opportunities, awards programs, promotions, and similar programs that address advancement.
 In this section, agencies should identify, and provide data on programs designed to ensure advancement opportunities for employees with disabilities.

-### A. Advancement Program Plan
+#### A. Advancement Program Plan

 Describe the agency’s plan to ensure PWD, including PWTD, have sufficient opportunities for advancement.

-    All opportunities at the Access Board are open to Schedule A applicants.
-In addition, the Access Board accepts resumes from any Schedule A applicants and maintains a roster of qualified employees.
+_All opportunities at the Access Board are open to Schedule A applicants.
+In addition, the Access Board accepts resumes from any Schedule A applicants and maintains a roster of qualified employees._

-### B. Career Development Opportunites
+#### B. Career Development Opportunites

-    1. Please describe the career development opportunities that the agency provides to its employees.
+##### 1. Please describe the career development opportunities that the agency provides to its employees.

-        Developmental details are opened to employees.
-All job vacancies are advertised internally whenever possible.
+_Developmental details are opened to employees.
+All job vacancies are advertised internally whenever possible._

-1. In the table below, please provide the data for career development opportunities that require competition and/or supervisory recommendation/ approval to participate.
+##### 2. In the table below, please provide the data for career development opportunities that require competition and/or supervisory recommendation/ approval to participate.

 Career Development Opportunities
 Total Participants
 PWD
 PWTD
 Applicants (#)
 Selectees (#)
 Applicants (%)
 Selectees (%)
 Applicants (%)
 Selectees (%)
 Internship Programs
 Fellowship Programs
 Mentoring Programs
 Coaching Programs
 Training Programs
 Other Career Development Programs
 Detail Programs
 1
 1
 0
 0
 100
 100

-2. Do triggers exist for PWD among the applicants and/or selectees for any of the career development programs?
+##### 3. Do triggers exist for PWD among the applicants and/or selectees for any of the career development programs?
 (The appropriate benchmarks are the relevant applicant pool for the applicants and the applicant pool for selectees.)
 If “yes”, describe the trigger(s) in the text box.
-Select “n/a” if the applicant data is not available for your agency, and describe your

-    plan to provide the data in the text box.
+Select “n/a” if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.

 1. Applicants (PWD) Answer No

     2. Selections (PWD) Answer No